Yord/shargs/README.md

   errs: [],
   argv: {
     "_": [],
-    "question": "What is the answer to the Ultimate Question of Life, the Universe, and Everything?", "answer": 42
+    question: "What is the answer to everything?",
+    answer: 42
   }
 }
 ```